crystal-lang/crystal/_gitbook/syntax_and_semantics/type_restrictions.md

 As a side note, since `Person` inherits `Reference` the second definition of `==` is not needed, since it's already defined in `Reference`.

-Note that `self` always represents a match against and instance type, even in class methods:
+Note that `self` always represents a match against an instance type, even in class methods:

 ``` ruby
 class Person